lehner-lab/DiMSum/README.md

 * **pair1** FASTQ file name of the first read in a given pair.
 * **pair2** FASTQ file name of the second read in a given pair.

-Below is a schematic of a generic deep mutational scanning experiment indicating the corresponding entries which should be made in the experimental design file.
+Below is a schematic of a generic deep mutational scanning experiment indicating the corresponding entries which should be made in the experimental design file (red text).
 <p align="left">
   <img src="./DMS_experiment.png" width="600">
 </p>